Skip to main content

 • character development

-While users praise the character designs and overall art style, there is no specific feedback regarding the depth or progression of character development in the game.
+While the character designs are visually appealing and well-crafted, there is limited feedback on the depth or progression of character development in the game.

 • emotional